 Expression of Structural Genes

-What factors determine whether a structural gene is expressed; in other words, the gene is activated to make a mRNA molecule?
-Expression requires the interaction between transcription factor proteins and specific DNA sequences near the gene.
+What factors determine whether a bacterial structural gene is expressed; in other words, the gene is activated to make a mRNA molecule?
+Gene expression requires the interaction between transcription factor proteins and specific DNA sequences near the gene.

-The DNA sequences that regulate the expression of a particular gene include (see figure 9.1):
+The DNA sequences that regulate the expression of a particular structural gene include (see figure 9.1):

 Transcription produces an RNA molecule that is complementary to the template or antisense strand of DNA.
 The other DNA strand, the one that forms hydrogen bonds with the template DNA strand, is called the coding or sense DNA strand.
 The coding DNA strand is identical in sequence to the RNA transcript, except that the RNA molecule contains uracil (U) instead of thymine (T).

-Figure 9.1 DNA sequences that control transcription. --- Image created by SLKey Questions
+Figure 9.1 DNA sequences that control transcription. --- Image created by SL

 Transcription Stages

-Transcription in the bacterium E. coli has the following three stages (see figure 9.2):
+Transcription of structural genes in the bacterium E. coli has the following three stages (see figure 9.2):

-- Elongation.
-During elongation, the RNA polymerase bound to the promoter separates the two DNA strands, forming an open complex.
+2. Elongation.
+During elongation, the RNA polymerase bound to the promoter acts as a DNA helicase, separating the two DNA strands, forming an open complex.
 RNA polymerase then reads the template DNA strand while synthesizing a complementary mRNA transcript.

-- Termination.
-The termination stage involves the release of the RNA polymerase and the mRNA transcript from the DNA.
+3. Termination.
+The termination stage of transcription involves the release of the RNA polymerase and the mRNA molecule from the DNA.

 Promoter Structure in Bacteria

-The bacterial promoter is located upstream of the gene to be transcribed and serves as a docking site for the sigma (σ) factor protein and later RNA polymerase.
-Important DNA sequence elements within the promoter are numbered in relation to the +1 site, the first nucleotide in the template DNA strand that is transcribed (see figure 9.3).
-Important DNA sequence elements within the bacterial promoter include the following:
+The bacterial promoter is located upstream (typically drawn to the left) of the structural gene to be transcribed and serves as a docking site for the sigma (σ) factor protein and later RNA polymerase.
+DNA sequence elements within the promoter are numbered relative to the +1 site, the first nucleotide in the template DNA strand that is transcribed (see figure 9.3).
+Important DNA sequences within the bacterial promoter include the following:

-Both the -35 and -10 sequences (5’-TTGACA-3’ and 5’-TATAAT-3’, respectively) are consensus sequences, meaning that they are the “average” sequences found when the DNA sequences of many E. coli promoters are compared.
+Both the -35 and -10 sequences described above (5’-TTGACA-3’ and 5’-TATAAT-3’) are consensus sequences, meaning that they are the “average” sequences found when the DNA sequences of many E. coli promoters are compared.
 Some bacterial promoters are strong promoters, whereas others are weak promoters.
 The difference between strong and weak promoters largely depends on how closely the promoter DNA sequence in question matches the -35 and -10 consensus sequences.
 Strong promoters initiate transcription frequently, while weak promoters initiate transcription less frequently.

-Figure 9.3 Bacterial Promoter --- Image created by SLKey Questions
+Figure 9.3 Bacterial Promoter --- Image created by SL

 Bacterial RNA Polymerase

-The RNA polymerase core enzyme (α1, α2, β, β’, and ω subunits) associates with a sigma (σ) factor protein to form the RNA polymerase holoenzyme.
+The RNA polymerase core enzyme 1, α2, β, β’, and ω subunits) associates with the sigma (σ) factor protein to form the RNA polymerase holoenzyme.
 E. coli makes at least eight different types of sigma factor proteins, depending on the environmental conditions encountered by the cell.
-For example, the main sigma factor in E. coli is called the housekeeping sigma factor or σ70. σ70 functions to guide the RNA polymerase core enzyme to the promoters of genes that are required for the viability of the E. coli cell in a normal environment.
-In addition to σ70, there are specialized sigma factor proteins that guide the RNA polymerase core enzyme to survival genes when an E. coli cell encounters stressful environments.
-These specialized sigma factors include a nitrogen starvation sigma factor (σ54), a general starvation sigma factor (σ38), and a heat shock sigma factor (σ32).
-The σ factor proteins are example transcription factor proteins.
+For example, the main sigma factor in E. coli is called the housekeeping sigma factor or σ70 protein.
+The σ70 protein functions to guide the RNA polymerase core enzyme to the promoters of structural genes required for the viability of the E. coli cell in a typcial environment (e.g., body temperature with plenty of carbon and nitrogen sources).
+In addition to the σ70 protein, there are specialized sigma factor proteins that guide the RNA polymerase core enzyme to survival genes when an E. coli cell encounters stressful environments.
+These specialized sigma factors include a nitrogen starvation sigma factor (σ54), a carbon starvation sigma factor (σ38), and a heat shock sigma factor (σ32).
+Because the sigma (σ) factor proteins regulate transcription, the sigma (σ) factor proteins are example transcription factor proteins

-Figure 9.4 RNA Polymerase Holoenzyme Subunits --- Image created by SLKey Questions
+Figure 9.4 RNA Polymerase Holoenzyme Subunits --- Image created by SL

 Transcription Initiation in Bacteria